Mr. Mohiemen Anwar

 He was appointed as an NHS consultant in London’s Chelsea and Westminster NHS Foundation Trust in 2017.
 His NHS work is mainly based at West Middlesex University Hospital and Chelsea and Westminster Hospital.
 His NHS practice include both adult and paediatric ENT services.
 Although his main subspeciality interest is rhinology, allergy, nasal surgery, and endoscopic sinus surgery, he kept a broad interest in all aspects of ENT surgery, not least hearing loss, dizziness, tinnitus, voice disorders, throat discomfort, snoring, sleep disorders, neck lumps and thyroid disorders.
 Since his appointment into his current NHS post, he has pushed to develop the ENT practice at the Trust by introducing new technologies and new procedures to the department, not least balloon sinoplasty and endoscopic ear surgery.
 He is also working on developing a bone anchored hearing aid services at the Trust and a joint voice clinic.

-Mr Anwar lives in west London, married to an Arabic folk singer, has a 3-year-old daughter and expecting his second child in July 2018.
+Mr Anwar lives in west London, married to an Arabic folk singer, has two children and takes pride in fulfilling his fatherhood duties.
 He is a keen tennis player and has won several junior tennis trophies for his club, school and university.

 Research and Academia